There’s nothing more delicious than freshly roasted crispy pork belly. But a close runner-up is reheated pork belly (if revived in the right way).

 - Make a pork belly ramen.
 Great for warming you up on a cold day.

-- Make the famous Italian pasta bucatini all amatriciana.
+- Make a variation on the famous Italian pasta bucatini all amatriciana.
 Pork belly, onions, and tomato sauce – delicious!

 Equipment